 3. Storage

 In an ideal world, you’d move straight from one property to another, but reality can sometimes get in the way.
 If you need to leave one property before the next is ready, you might need to stay with friends and family or in a hotel.
-Make sure to plan for where your boxes and furniture will spend the night as well – your movers may have an overnight storage option, but otherwise s 200 sq ft self-storage unit would cost an average of £88 for one week’s use.
+Make sure to plan for where your boxes and furniture will spend that time as well.
+Your movers may have an overnight storage option, but otherwise s 200 sq ft self-storage unit would cost an average of £88 for one week’s use.

 Â